 There can be up to 3 collaborators per institution per month of data collection.
 Hence, there can be more than one team of 3 collaborators collecting data over different time points between Oct 2018 – April 2019.

 All collaborators will be included as PubMed citable co-authors.
 The study will also be used to create opportunities for collaborators.
 For example, collaborators may request to present the study (initially the concept, and later the results) at national, regional and international conferences.
 This often provides collaborators with the opportunity to apply for funding through the conference organisation to attend and present.
 Following the study, online training will be provided to collaborators on how to set up their own projects using REDCap.
+For collaborators who are interested, an optional research training fellowship will be offered alongside the main study including monthly online webinars and one-on-one mentorship with an academic.

 There are many ways in which to get involved in this forthcoming study: